Chanbinski/my/_content/how-to-avoid-a-climate-disaster.md

 ---
+tag: Book
-title: How to Avoid a Climate Disaster (Bill Gates)
+title: How to Avoid a Climate Disaster
+author: Bill Gates
 subtitle: The climate clock is ticking.
 date: 2021-05-21
 ---